scotow/freemobile-sms/README.md

 ### Credentials

+Setup your credentials using one of the following methods:

+- Run `sms --config`

-Setup your credentials by editing the `credentials.json` file in the project's directory and fill it using the following pattern:
+- editing the `credentials.json` file in the project's directory and fill it using the following pattern:

 ```JSON
 {